prometheus/docs/content/blog/2017-06-14-interview-with-latelier-animation.md

 store it in a [MySQL](https://www.mysql.com/) database accessed via a web application that creates a live floor map.
 This allows us to know with a simple mouse over which user is seated where with what type of hardware.
-We also created another page with user’s picture & departement information, it helps new employees know who’s their neighbour.
+We also created another page with user’s picture & department information, it helps new employees know who’s their neighbour.
 The website is still an ongoing project so please don’t judge the look, we’re sysadmins after all not web designers :-)